 To keep your budgie’s feed healthy by offering him a variety, you can offer him soaked grains.
 Also known as ‘soft food’ among budgie parents, these can be any grains like quinoa, barley, cracked wheat or brown rice et al. Just soak it in the bird’s dish and serve it when the grains have puffed up.
 Add varied fruits and vegetables each time to keep him wanting more.

 What not to feed your budgie?

 Budgies in the wild feed mainly on fruits, vegetables, and seeds they find near the ground.
 They hardly eat what they aren’t supposed to.
-But while in captivity, we as parents, in an innocent attempt to pamper our little birdie feed him something which might be dangerous for him.
+But while in captivity, we as parents, in an innocent attempt to pamper our little birdie feed him something that might be dangerous for him.
 Hence, it is imperative to know what budgies shouldn’t eat.

-All the pitted fruits like avocado, apricot; or seeds of the fruits like apples, pear pips, etc., are toxic to the bird.
+All the pitted fruits like avocados, apricot; or seeds of the fruits like apples, pear pips, etc., are toxic to the bird.
 Hence, remove the seeds of such fruits and avoid serving pitted fruits like dates at all.

 Bird Acidic foods

 Budgies’ digestive system is not strong enough to take the acidic foods lightly.
 Hence, it is better to avoid all the foods that are acidic like, lime, lemon, garlic, onion, alcohol, mushrooms and such fungi, etc.

 Forget about this little digestive system, caffeine makes a normal human high in an instant.
 Hence, it is better to keep caffeinated foods away from the budgie.
 Coffee or chocolate shouldn’t be added in his treats in any way.